 Dr. Mandel serves as Improvement Advisor to leaders of large-scale improvement initiatives at the national level, including the Department of Health and Human Services-Office of National Coordinator for Health Information Technology Beacon Community Program, Robert Wood Johnson Foundation Aligning Forces for Quality and Improving Performance in Practice initiatives, American Academy of Pediatrics' asthma improvement initiative with state chapters, and American Board of Pediatrics' strategy for linking quality improvement to maintenance of board certification.
 He serves on the Ohio Department of Health-Hospital Measures Advisory Council, representing children's hospitals across Ohio relative to public reporting and transparency of hospital quality measures.
 He was also recently selected to lead a national advisory group developing the quality improvement strategy for the AMA Physician Consortium for Performance Improvement.

-Dr. Mandel currently leads the AF4Q/IPIP project team and oversees the planning, development and implementation of QI Leadership Training (QILT) as well as continues to provide direct technical assistance to an alliance as they progress towards their AQI goals.
+Dr. Mandel currently leads the AF4Q/IPIP project team and oversees the planning, development and implementation of Alliance-Quality as a Business Strategy (aQBS) as well as continues to provide direct technical assistance to an alliance as they progress towards their AQI goals.

 Darren A. DeWalt is Associate Professor in the Division of General Internal Medicine at the University of North Carolina at Chapel Hill.
 He is board-certified in pediatrics and internal medicine.
 Dr. DeWalt led the IPIP design team and is currently Director of Evaluation for the IPIP program.
 Dr. DeWalt is a former Robert Wood Johnson Clinical Scholar at the University of North Carolina at Chapel Hill (UNC).
 He completed his residency in internal medicine and pediatrics at UNC where he also served as chief resident in internal medicine.
 He received his medical degree from the Vanderbilt University School of Medicine.

-Dr. DeWalt's current involvement with the AF4Q/IPIP project allows him to lend his expertise primarily to the development and implementation of QILT.
+Dr. DeWalt's current involvement with the AF4Q/IPIP project allows him to provide direct technical assistance to alliances and lend his expertise to the Practice Coach Sustainability Program (PCSP).

 Peter Margolis is a Professor of Pediatrics and Co-Director of the Center for Health Care Quality at Cincinnati Children’s Hospital Medical Center.
 Dr. Margolis obtained his MD from New York University and his pediatric training at the University of Colorado, where he also served as Chief Resident in Pediatrics.
 He subsequently spent three years in the National Health Service Corps in Rochester, NY, and Los Angeles, CA before pursuing a fellowship in clinical epidemiology.
 He was a Robert Wood Johnson Clinical Scholar at the University of North Carolina at Chapel Hill where he also earned his Ph.D. in Epidemiology.
 In 1994, Dr. Margolis was named a Robert Wood Johnson Generalist Faculty Scholar at UNC where he also served on the faculty between 1991 and 2005.